Estavayer

-Estavayer (/fr/) is a municipality of the canton of Fribourg, situated on the south shore of Lake Neuchâtel.
+Estavayer (/fr/; Thavalyi /frp/) is a municipality of the canton of Fribourg, situated on the south shore of Lake Neuchâtel.
 Estavayer is located between Yverdon and Bern.
 It is the capital of the district of Broye.
 It was created on 1 January 2017 when the former municipalities of Bussy, Estavayer-le-Lac, Morens, Murist, Rueyres-les-Prés, Vernay and Vuissens merged to form Estavayer.